Our Bed Linen Care page gives care and washing instructions for all our fabrics.

 The towels should be laundered at 30°C – 40°C (delicate wash), rinsed thoroughly, and then tumble dried if desired at a low to medium heat setting.
 We do not recommend the use of fabric softeners for towels, as they tend to block-up the holes in the fibres leading to reduced absorbency.

 Give your towels a shake when taking them out of the washer.
 This will help fluff the terry loops that aid absorbency.
 Don’t iron terry towels as this will reduce absorbency.
 Spoiler content

 Satin care instructions

-1. Each item has a wash care label stitched inside in an obvious place.
+1. Each item has a wash care label stitched inside.

-2. Hand or machine wash at 40ºC normally, for heavy staining an occasional 60°C wash is fine using a good washing agent.
+2. Hand or machine wash at 40ºC however this poly satin bedding can be washed at up to 80’c using a good washing agent.
 Use fabric conditioner in the final rinse cycle.
 Spin but do not wring.

 3. Do not rub or use bleach.
 Sheets may be dry-cleaned.

 6. Wash frequently for freshness and do not let sheets become too soiled.